-I , am an authorized representative of , an organization in receipt of a sub-grant from the Department of Behavioral Health valued at \$100,000.00 or more ("the organization").
+I , am an authorized representative of , an organization in the Substance Abuse and Mental Health Services Administra Pursuant to 45 CFR \S 75.2, the organization in receipt of the e sub-grant is (please select one): A non-profit organization.
+A non-profit organization cooperative or other organization, not including an Institution operated primarily for scientific, educational, service, charit interest; (2) is not organized primarily for profit; and (3) used or expand the operations of the organization.
+I certify that statutes and regulations related to program income, including I further certify that I will any program income earned as a submitted to DBH. on of Higher Learning (IHE) that: (1) is table or similar purposes in the public es net proceeds to maintain, improve the organization will comply with alling but not limited to 45 CFR § 75.307.
+A commercial organization.
+A commercial organication other legal entity, including but not limited to partnerships, so companies, that is organized or operated for the profit owners.
+I certify that the organization will comply with a program income, including but not limited to 45 CFR § 75.2 any program income earned as a result of this grant on all ole proprietorships, and limited liability or benefit of its shareholders or other all statutes and regulations related to 216.
+I further certify that I will report The person whose signature appears below is authorized to Applicant/Grantee to the above provisions. sign this assurance and commit the Signature Name and Title Date of , am an authorized representative , an organization in of a sub-grant from the Department of Behavioral Health valued at \$100,000.00 or more ("the o eganization").
 Pursuant to D.C.
-Code § 1-328.15, I hereby certify under penalty of perjury to the best of my knowledge after due diligence that:

-- The organization has not made a contribution or solicitation for contribution to any of the following within one (1) year beginning on the date the contribution or solicitation for contribution was made and continuing for one (1) year after the general election for which the contribution or solicitation for contribution was made, whether or not the contribution was made before the primary election: - a.
-An elected District official who is or could be involved in influencing or approving the award of a grant; - b.
-A candidate for elective District office who is or could be involved in influencing or approving the award; or - c.
-A political committee affiliated with a District candidate or elected District official described in subparagraphs (a) or (b). - 2.
-The organization has not made a contribution to any of the following within eighteen (18) months beginning on the date the contribution or solicitation for contribution was made and continuing for eighteen (18) months after that date: - a.
-A constituent-service program or fund, or substantially similar entity, controlled, operated or managed by: - i.
-An elected District official who is or could be involved in influencing or approving the award of a grant; - ii.
-A person under the supervision, direction or control of an elected District official who is or could be involved in influencing or approving the award of a grant. - b.
-A political party; or - c.
-An entity or organization: - i.
-That a candidate or elected District official described in section 1(a), (b) or a member of his or her immediate family controls; or - ii.
-In which a candidate or elected District official described in section 1(a), (b) has an ownership interest of 10% or more. - □ Please check if this is not applicable to your organization.
+Code § 1-328.15, I hereby certify under penalty of perjury pest of my knowledge after due diligence that: 1.
+The organization has not made a contribution or solicitation for contribution to any of the following within one (1) year beginning on the date the contribution or solicitation for contribution was made and continuing for one (1) year after the general election for which the contribution or solicitation for contribution was made, whether or not the contribution was made before the primary election: a.
+An elected District official who is or could be involved in influencing or approving the award of a grant; b.
+A candidate for elective District office who is or could be involved in influencing or approving the award; or c.
+A political committee affiliated with a District candidate or elected District official described in subparagraphs (a) or (b).
+2. The organization has not made a contribution to any of the following within eighteen (18) months beginning on the date the contribution or solicitation for contribution was made and continuing for eighteen (18) months after that date: a.
+A constituent-service program or fund, or substantially similar entity, controlled, operated or managed by: i.
+An elected District official who is or could be involved in influencing or approving the award of a grant; ii.
+A person under the supervision, direction or control of an elected District official who is or could be involved in influencing or approving the award of a grant. b.
+A political party; or c.
+An entity or organization: i.
+That a candidate or elected District official described in section 1(a), (b) or a member of his or her immediate family controls; or ii.
+In which a candidate or elected District official described in section 1(a), (b) has an ownership interest of 10% or more.
+Please check if this is not applicable to your organization.